hvijay3/Piccolo/README.md

 This project is a basic clone of instagram application with functionalities such as maintaining user specific image database.
 You can create your profile , explore other people profiles .
 Give your comments , like or dislike on other people images.
 Apart from that you can also make friends and keep privacy.

+Team members :

+Harshit Vijayvargia

+Ankit Singh

+Rahul Chawan

+Follow these instructions to run the project

+Open terminal and run npm install
+Cd to the project folder and run ng serve
+On your browser, open localhost:8080

 ## Installing

 A step by step series that tells you how to get a development env running